Ratho: Lin’s Mill

 West of Ratho stands a small group of mill buildings dating from around 1600.
 A group of rubble-built cottages sited at right angles to the mill were demolished in the 1960s reducing the size of the group.

 Conversion to a house in 1971 by Morris and Steadman greatly reduced its historic significance and it is listed category C.

 In the wood above Lin's Mill is the grave of William Lin reputed to be the last man in Scotland to die of the plague (but many similar plague graves exist from that year).
 The grave is marked by a slab with a crude coat of arms, memento mori and the inscription "Here lyeth the dust of William Lin right heritor of Linsmiln who died in the year of the lord 1645".

 The nearby Almond Aqueduct on the Union Canal is also known as the Lin's Mill Aqueduct.

-Wavegarden Scotland
+Lost Shore Surf Resort

-In October 2019, construction started in Craigpark Quarry in Ratho of the first inland surfing lagoon in Scotland.
-Wavegarden Scotland is scheduled to open in 2024.
+In October 2019, construction started on the Lost Shore Surf Resort in Craigpark Quarry in Ratho, the first inland surfing lagoon in Scotland.
+The resort was opened to the public in spring 2025.
 The facility is designed to occupy an area of 48,500 square metres, and will have a user capacity of up to 100 surfers per hour.
 The amenities will include a surf school, surf shop, and cafe/restaurant as well as accommodation of mixed sizes including bothies, pods and lodges.

+Local Media

+In addition to city-wide media, Ratho is covered by “Konect Balerno”, part of the family of monthly “Konect” magazines published in West Lothian and Edinburgh West, which is delivered to households in Ratho as well as Balerno, Currie, Juniper Green, and Baberton Mains.